Empirical Bayes Regret Minimization: Experiments

-The Bayes regret of tuned \linucb and \lints is shown in \cref{fig:structured bandits}.
-The regret is roughly unimodal and we observe that tuning can lead to huge gains.
-The Bayes regret after tuning by \ternaryebrm is reported in \cref{tab:ternary search}.
+The Bayes regret of tuned \linucb and \lints is shown in \cref{fig:glm bandits}.
+It is clearly unimodal and we observe that tuning can lead to huge gains.
+The Bayes regret after tuning by \notes is reported in \cref{tab:tuning}a.
 These results confirm that both algorithms can be tuned effectively.
-Even at a low budget of $s = 100$, the regret of tuned algorithms is more three times lower than that of their untuned counterparts.
-At the highest budget of $s = 2000$, the regret is about $6$ times lower and approaches the minimum.
-We also note that \ternaryebrm consistently outperforms \uniform, especially at lower sampling budgets.
+Even at a low budget of $s = 50$, the regret of tuned algorithms is four times lower than that of their untuned counterparts.
+At the highest budget of $s = 1000$, the regret approaches the minimum.
+We observe the same trends in generalized linear (GLM) bandits.
+This experiment is described in detail in \cref{sec:glm experiment}.